General Information About Malignant Mesothelioma

 Certain factors affect prognosis (chance of recovery) and treatment options.

 - The stage of the cancer.

 - Whether the tumor can be removed completely by surgery.

 - The amount of fluid in the chest or abdomen.

-- The patient's age and general health, including lung and heart health.
+- The patient's general health, including lung and heart health.

-- The type of mesothelioma cancer cells and how they look under a microscope.
+- The type of mesothelioma cells and how they look under a microscope.

 - Whether the cancer has just been diagnosed or has recurred (come back).